 Hover to see how factors connect to Socioeconomic Status.
 Then click connected factors to explore strategies related to multiple factors.

 Socioeconomic Status (SES) refers to a combination of factors, including a family's education and income compared to other families.
 Students raised in socioeconomically advantaged homes and/or who attend schools in high SES areas can have significant advantages in learning math skills.
+Research has shown that providing appropriate supports and resources can help create an equal foundation for all students.

 The trauma of economic hardship and lack of resources at home and in the community can have long-term effects on academic achievement as students advance into the upper elementary grades and beyond.
 Further, students from high SES homes are often exposed to more math talk, leading to more advanced Number Sense at the start of school.
 This achievement gap between students who are and are not from low-income homes may widen for math as students get older, often persisting in the middle years.
 Students in low-income classrooms often experience fewer conceptual and problem-solving instructional experiences in mathematics, which may also contribute to the achievement gap.